transloadit/uppy/website/src/docs/tus.md

 ## Options

-The Tus plugin supports all of [tus-js-client][]’s options.
+The `@uppy/tus` plugin supports all of [tus-js-client][]’s options.
 In addition tot that, it has the following configurable options:

 ### `id: 'Tus'`